 Saturday 11th was very cozy knitting by the fire, listening to the rain at Jewel Cave for "Knit in Public Day".
-The coffee was hot and the lunch delicious, thanks Bec for catering for all of us.
-Good to meet new people.
-A lot of chatting and some knitting got done, a few of us however will have to undo what we did as it was difficult to concentrate between the laughter.
-Thanks to all who came and made it a fun day.
+The coffee was hot and the lunch delicious, thanks Bec for hidden about God.
+We call these people mystics because they are able to recognise some of the mysteries of God's hidden-ness in the midst of our everyday surroundings and encounters with one another.